 Bamboo promotional products are almost never 100% bamboo.
 For example, the Bamboo Double-Wall Travel Cup has a bamboo outer but also contains plastic and metal components.
 The Bamboo Wireless Charger USB Hub is essentially a collection of electronic components encased in bamboo with a plastic and metal cable.
 Conversely, the Bamboo Calendar is 100% bamboo, except for the ink used to print onto it.

 How do bamboo products get here?

-Most bamboo products, or products which are part-bamboo, have been shipped into Europe by Sea from the Far East.
+Most bamboo products, or products that are part-bamboo, have been shipped into Europe by Sea from the Far East.
 Shipment by sea is arguably more environmentally friendly than shipment by Air.
-However, one large container ship produces as much Sulphur as 50 million cars.
+However, one large container ship produces a significant amount of sulpher.

 So, what’s the bottom line with bamboo?

-In conclusion, a product which is all or part-bamboo is a ‘step in the right direction’ from an environmental perspective.
-Bamboo is better than plastic that is not biodegradable or, that could be recycled.
+In conclusion, a product that is all or part-bamboo is a ‘step in the right direction’ from an environmental perspective.
+Bamboo is probably better than plastic.
 Some bamboo has been farmed and processed responsibly, and some has not.
 It should be possible for a supplier to prove the former.